Kitchen Garden Basics

 Take the time to discover what exactly your plants need.
 After all, growing different herbs, vegetables and fruits means understanding their individual needs.

-5. Know what to grow
+5. Know What to Grow

+You can use grow bags to start your kitchen garden so you can grow your own herbs and vegetables.
 Learning which plants are best grown in your kitchen garden is a good start.
 Here’s what we recommend:

 - Green onion